 | Advisor for Agriculture Mhathung Yanthan launches books authored by Rev. Dr. Yanbemo Lotha during a book release programme at Lotha Baptist Church, Dimapur.(Image: DIPR Nagaland) |

-Advisor for Agriculture Mhathung Yanthan attended the event as the special guest and formally released the books.
-In his address, he praised the author for his dedication to literary work and community service during the Covid-19 pandemic, describing writing as a “special gift from God” that requires discipline, research and commitment.
+The event was attended by Advisor for Agriculture Mhathung Yanthan, who graced the occasion as the special guest and formally released the two books.
+In his address, Yanthan commended Rev. Dr. Lotha for his dedication to writing and community service, particularly during the challenging period of the Covid-19 pandemic.

 ALSO READ: Nagaland CM Neiphiu Rio Reviews Development Projects in Lower Tizu